YanisChrys/genome_assembly/README.md

 ### Filter PacBio Adapters
 Find and save PacBio adapters using the custom script *`utils/pbadapterfilt.sh`*.
 Rename the result to *`pacbio_vectors_db`* and place it inside the *`DATA/HiFiAdapterFilt/DB/`* folder.

+### Salsa2

+We use 2 scripts provided by Salsa2.
+Download Salsa locally and provide the pipeline with a path to the bin folder.

 ### Kraken decontamination

 This pipeline also always runs a decontamination step with kraken2.